aaronottinger/aaronottinger.github.io/classes/globaldigitalcutlures/sentimentanalysis.md

-# Getting Started with Sentiment Analysis in Python
+# Getting Started with Sentiment Analysis in Python: Positive and Negative Movie Reviews

 Introductory remarks